Skip to main content

 Mailing Address

-Beneficiary designations at Centennial Bank can be managed in branch and by phone, typically taking 15-30 minutes in branch or by phone.
+Beneficiary designations at Centennial Bank can be managed in branch, typically taking 15-30 minutes in branch.
 Trust funding is also available, allowing families to retitle accounts into the name of a revocable living trust.

 There are two sides to estate planning at Centennial Bank: setting things up while you're alive, and the process survivors follow after a death.